 The above joint probability equation shows that the term multiplying $p(i)$ is the conditional probability of obtaining the result $\alpha$ given the $i$-th direction and prior state $\omega_k$ appeared.
 We denote this probability by

-At first, this choice of probability might seem strange, and one might think it in fact describes the joint probability Eq. \eqref{eq:gen4}.
-To disprove this, we give the following arguments: first, the conditional probability Eq. \eqref{eq:gen5} fulfills the well-known normalization condition (in terms of probability)
+At first, this choice of probability might seem strange, and one might think that it describes the joint probability Eq. \eqref{eq:gen4}.
+To disprove this, we give the following arguments: First, the conditional probability Eq. \eqref{eq:gen5} fulfills the well-known normalization condition (in terms of probability)

 Therefore, summing over $\alpha$ in Eq. \eqref{eq:gen4} gives

 which is precisely the marginal probability of the $i$-th steering direction.
 Moreover, the right-hand side of Eq. \eqref{eq:gen4} is just the formula for the conditional probability